University of Ghana: Man Cries Out As Relative Is Placed on Fee-Paying Programme, Shares Details

 Ghanaian lady advises SHS graduates

-She explained that public universities accept students with results ranging from aggregate 6 to 36.
+She explained that public universities accept students with results ranging from an aggregate of 6 to 36 and shared other viable options.

 The young lady also mentioned that agriculture programmes and basic education programmes tend to admit more students.